Decoldest/url-scraper/README.md

 2. Click Scrape Button and wait for scraping process
 3. Enter a prompt in the input box or select the default option
 4. Click Analyze

+## Streamlit Version
+To use the streamlit app navigate to the root directory and run the following command: streamlit run main.py

 ## Limitations
 This scraper does not bypass captchas or other human verifications.